hami9x/options/README.md

 This package provides a simple, flexible and convenient way of defining config options in Go.

-Without the need for explaination, when we need to specify config options for something, especially when there are a lot of optional options, the naive way of using struct or function with a long list of arguments doesn't work.
+Without the need for explanation, when we need to specify config options for something, especially when there are a lot of optional options, the naive way of using struct or function with a long list of arguments doesn't work.

 This package uses the power of Go reflections to make that task very simple.
 This is how you define and use a set of options with the help of this package: